kumar4world/Date_Ranges/README.md

 CI/CD Pipeline:

-1) This code is checked in in github and a Jenkinsfile is present in the repository
+1) This code is checked in the github and a Jenkinsfile is present in the repository
 2) When a commit is made to the repository, Jenkins kicks off a build and uses this Jenkinsfile which defines the build steps
-3) The pipeline, checks out the repository from the guthub, builds, tests, packages and publishes the results.
+3) The pipeline, checks out the repository from the github, builds, tests, packages and publishes the results.
-4) test_data_overlap.py and test_data_no_overlap.py in the date_overlap/tests folder are the unittests performed by the test step in the build process.
+4) test_data_overlap.py and test_data_no_overlap.py in the date_overlap/tests folder are the unit tests performed by the test step in the build process.